savannaelbey/bookmarks-manager/README.md

 I’d like to see a list of my bookmarks
 So that I can find a bookmark quickly

+As a student at Makers
+I’d like to add new websites to my bookmark manager
+So I can easily access my frequently used websites

 ```
 ## Domain model